UPPMAX/R-python-julia-matlab-HPC/docs/common/parallel.rst

 libraries that were coded by others).

-In your local machine, you may have some number of cores available and some memory attached to them which can be exploited by using a parallell program.
+In your local machine, you may have some number of cores available and some memory attached to them which can be exploited by using a parallel program.
 There can be some limited resources for running your data-production simulations as you may use your local machine for other purposes such as writing a manuscript, making a presentation, etc. One alternative to your local machine can be a High Performance Computing (HPC)